-- AR 49.
-When reporting the information required under Disclosure Requirement E1-4 on targets related to climate change mitigation, the undertaking may disclose the mandatory legislation the goals and targets are aligned with or contribute to. - AR 50.
-'Leak detection and repair programme' or 'LDAR programme' means a programme dedicated to identify and detect sources of methane leaks and other unintentional methane emissions, and to repair or replace the relevant components.
-When reporting according to ESRS E1-2, E1-3 and E1-4, when a LDAR survey programme exits, the undertaking may provide a brief description of it including: the frequency of the monitoring; the different methane monitoring technologies, e.g. remote sensing techniques or estimation method.
+- AR 52.
+When reporting the information required under Disclosure Requirement E1-4 on targets related to climate change mitigation, the undertaking may disclose the mandatory legislation the goals and targets are aligned with or contribute to. - AR 53.
+'Leak detection and repair programme' or 'LDAR programme' means a programme dedicated to identify and detect sources of methane leaks and other unintentional methane emissions, and to repair or replace the relevant components.6 When reporting according to ESRS E1-2, E1-3 and E1-4, when a LDAR survey programme exits, the undertaking may provide a brief description of it including: the frequency of the monitoring; the different methane monitoring technologies, e.g. remote sensing techniques or estimation method.

-- AR 51.
-When reporting according to ESRS E1-2, E1-3 and E1-4, when a LDAR programme exits, the undertaking may provide a brief description of the programme including: the frequency of the monitoring; the different methane monitoring technologies, e.g. remote sensing techniques or estimation method. - AR 52.
-When disclosing about its Leak Detection & Repair (LDAR) programme and the monitoring technologies, the undertaking shall consider the following examples: - (a) estimation methods involving the use of pre-determined emission factors; - (b) decline curves; - (c) handheld instruments; - (d) continuous Emission Monitoring Systems (CEMS) and predictive emission monitoring system (PEMS); - (e) remote sensing techniques or aerial surveys. - AR 53.
-Source of methane can include: - (a) addressing emissions derived from operating mines, including all ventilation shafts in use by the mine operator; drainage stations and methane drainage system (whether occurring as a result of intentional or unintentional venting, or incomplete combustion in flares; - (b) addressing emissions derived from operating surface, including methane emissions occurring at the coal mine during the mining process; methane emissions occurring during post-mining activities.
+- AR 54.
+When reporting according to ESRS E1-2, E1-3 and E1-4, when a LDAR programme exits, the undertaking may provide a brief description of the programme including: the frequency of the monitoring; the different methane monitoring technologies, e.g. remote sensing techniques or estimation method. - AR 55.
+When disclosing about its Leak Detection & Repair (LDAR) programme and the monitoring technologies, the undertaking shall consider the following examples: - (a) estimation methods involving the use of pre-determined emission factors; - (b) decline curves; - (c) handheld instruments; - (d) continuous Emission Monitoring Systems (CEMS) and predictive emission monitoring system (PEMS); - (e) remote sensing techniques or aerial surveys.

+AR 56.
+Source of methane can include:

+- (a) addressing emissions derived from operating mines, including all ventilation shafts in use by the mine operator; drainage stations and methane drainage system (whether occurring as a result of intentional or unintentional venting, or incomplete combustion in flares; - (b) addressing emissions derived from operating surface, including methane emissions occurring at the coal mine during the mining process; methane emissions occurring during post-mining activities. - AR 57.
+In relation to the application of best practice in coal methane emission management, companies may refer to the Best Practice Guidance from UNECE10.